 No one would have imagined that we would see a tower this high except in movies, but Burj Khalifa has changed that idea and changed our perspective and concept of the world of architecture.

-It became the highest building in the world, exceeding the 508 metres tall Taipei Financial Building in Taiwan.
-Burj Khalifa was built to accommodate a set of commercial, residential, and guesthouse projects.
+It became the highest building in the world, exceeding the 508-metre-tall Taipei Financial Building in Taiwan.
+Burj Khalifa was built to accommodate a series of commercial, residential, and guesthouse projects.

 The Idea of Building Burj Khalifa

-The reason behind the consideration of building Burj Khalifa was that the government will is to diversify its economy, which was based mainly on the oil sector, and it was interested in the tourism sector as another economical source.
+The government considered building the tower because it wanted to diversify its economy, which was based mainly on the oil sector, and was interested in the tourism sector as another economic source.

 Dubai made a great effort to complete this vast project.
-Also, Emaar Properties took over the construction process with the help of other companies.
-The number of skilled engineers and technicians who contributed to the project’s construction reached 380 people, who started the construction work on 21 September 2004.
-The construction of the outer structure of the tower was completed on 1 October 2009.
+Emaar Properties also took over the construction process with the help of other companies.
+The number of skilled engineers and technicians who contributed to the project’s construction reached 380 people, who started construction on 21 September 2004.
+The outer structure of the tower was completed on 1 October 2009.

 Burj Khalifa was designed by the architecture firm Skidmore, Owings & Merrill.
 Its head office is located in Chicago and is managed by architect Adrian Smith.

-There were about 330,000 m3 of concrete used in the construction of the tower, an amount of steel reinforcement estimated at 39,000 metric tons, 103,000 m2 of glass, in addition to 15,500 m2 of stainless-steel panels, and more than 26,000 glass panels that were used to cover the external facade of the tower.
+About 330,000 m3 of concrete were used in the construction of the tower, an amount of steel reinforcement estimated at 39,000 metric tons, 103,000 m2 of glass, 15,500 m2 of stainless-steel panels, and more than 26,000 glass panels were used to cover the external facade of the tower.

-More than 12,000 professional and specialised workers from more than 100 countries worked on the project and were present daily on the site to complete the construction work of the tower.
+More than 12,000 professional and specialised workers from more than 100 countries worked on the project and were present daily on the site to complete the tower’s construction.
 For the tower’s glazing works, more than 300 workers specialised in this field were relocated from China for this project.

 Burj Khalifa takes the shape of the local hymenocallis flower.
 It consists of three leaves or the shape of the letter Y, which helps reduce the influence of wind force on the tower.
-The central core is in the form of a hexagon and is supported by a group of wings with concrete columns.
+The central core is a hexagon and is supported by a group of wings with concrete columns.

-Burj Khalifa includes 162 floors, which is considered the most significant floors’ number in the world.
-It is divided into Armani Hotel Dubai on the first floors, then apartments, corporate suites, and restaurants.
+Burj Khalifa has 162 floors, which is considered the most significant number in the world.
+It is divided into Armani Hotel Dubai on the first floor, apartments, corporate suites, and restaurants.

-The luxury apartments section, which is divided into 900 apartments.
+The luxury apartments section is divided into 900 apartments.
 They are located on floors from the 19th to the 37th, the 43rd to the 72nd, and the 76th to the 108th.

-The Armani Hotel Dubai includes 160 rooms, spread from the 1st to the 39th floors, and besides that, there are 144 suites.
+The Armani Hotel Dubai has 160 rooms, spread from the 1st to the 39th floors, and 144 suites.

-Sky Lobby facilities, they are located on the 123rd, 43rd, and 76th floors, where you can find Jacuzzis, fitness facilities, and swimming pools.
+Sky Lobby facilities are located on the 123rd, 43rd, and 76th floors.
+They offer Jacuzzis, fitness facilities, and swimming pools.

-Also, the top of the tower, which is the highest reachable section, is on the 124th, 125th, and 148th floors.
+Also, the top of the tower, the highest reachable section, is on the 124th, 125th, and 148th floors.
 It has a magnificent view of the city skyline.
-A Residents Library is included in the tower only for the residents.
+A resident library is included in the tower only for the residents.

-Finally, the Atmosphere Restaurant is located on the 122nd floor at the height of 422 m.
+Finally, the Atmosphere Restaurant is located on the 122nd floor at a height of 422 m.
 The restaurant offers you a variety of delicious dishes from different cuisines.
-Anyone visiting Burj Khalifa will love the place and wish for an extended stay, where they can find all the facilities and entertainment they wish for.
+Anyone visiting Burj Khalifa will love the place and wish for an extended stay, where they can find all the facilities and entertainment they want.

 Burj Khalifa Facilities